gcabralps/cdcurriculum/README.md

 ***
 ### <a name="week1"></a>WEEK 1
-OBJECTIVES: Self-Assessment (Shields/Application)
+OBJECTIVES: Self-Assessment (Shields/60 Second Pitch)
-ASSIGNMENT (DUE NEXT CLASS): Email Completed App (Google Form)
+ASSIGNMENT (DUE NEXT CLASS): 6-Sentence Pitch

 ***
+*** Due to Scheduling Changes, the topics below are subject to change.
+Please continue to check for updates***
 ### <a name="week2"></a>WEEK 2
 OBJECTIVES: Tools Pt.
 1 (Resume)
 ASSIGNMENT (DUE NEXT CLASS): Email 1st Draft Resume